logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

     :align: center
     :figclass: align-center

-    Installing library using from git repository
+    Installing a Python library using a git repository URL

 **Track installation progress**

 The progress of libraries being installed and uninstalled can be tracked in the *Ongoing Operations* tab.
-The **CREATE** operation is the operation for creating a new Docker image based on the premade Anaconda environment, after that operation is finished the **INSTALL** operation will run and install the library in the new environment.
+The **CREATE** operation is the operation for creating a new Docker image based on the project's Anaconda environment, after that operation is finished the **INSTALL** operation will run and install the library in the new environment.

 Uninstalling libraries
 ----------------------

-To uninstall a library navigate to the *Manage Environment* tab and click the *Uninstall* button the the library to remove it.
+To uninstall a library navigate to the *Manage Environment* tab and click *Uninstall* to remove the library.

 .. _python6.gif: ../../_images/python/python6.gif
 .. figure:: ../../imgs/python/python6.gif